carti6ix/polaris/README.md

 ## Description

-An in-depth paragraph about your project and overview of use.
+An advanced script hub and custom scripts

 ## Getting Started